 Simply add all the ingredients into a spray bottle and shake well to combine.
 Then, spray the mat and wipe down with a slightly damp soft cloth and hang the mat to dry.

-2. DIY Yoga Mat Spray for Rubber Mats
+2. DIY Yoga Mat Cleaner for Rubber Mats

 When it comes to cleaning, rubber mats require frequent and gentle care.
 This material is quite porous meaning it easily absorbs fluids (including sweat)!
 Therefore, when it comes to cleaning, you don’t want to use much liquid and you want to ensure it gets fully dry.